-DPO is a neutral, independent office that investigates reports of discrimination or harassment based on race, ancestry, national origin, religion, age, and other categories protected by law and University policy.
-Typically, DPO investigates complaints brought by any member of the community against faculty members.
+The Discrimination Prevention Office (DPO) is responsible for assessing and investigating reports of discrimination or harassment based on race, ancestry, national origin, disability, religion, age, and other categories protected by law and University policy brought against academic personnel.

 Staff Diversity and Affirmative Action/Equal Employment Opportunity Compliance Office (SD&C)

 SD&C is a neutral and independent entity that investigates allegations of harassment and discrimination pertaining to any UCLA staff member.
 If you believe that you have been discriminated against or harassed based upon any protected category, you can file a complaint with SD&C.

 - national origin